Skip to main content

 Measuring Latency

-Send an HTTP GET request to each endpoint and measure the round-trip time.
-Compare the results to determine the lowest-latency region for the player.
+Send a request to each endpoint and measure round-trip time.
+For UDP, send a small payload and wait for the echo.
+Compare results to pick the lowest-latency region.

 #include "HttpModule.h"